TimPietrusky/lerobot.js/docs/conventions.md

 - **Direct Library Usage**: End users call library functions directly (e.g., `calibrate()`, `teleoperate()`) - avoid unnecessary abstraction layers
 - **Comments**: Write about the functionality, not what you did.
 We only need to know what the code is doing to make it more easy to understand, not a history of the changes
 - **No Reference Comments**: Never write comments like "same pattern as calibrate.ts", "matches Node.js", "copied from X", etc. Comments should explain what the code does, not where it came from or what it's similar to
+- **No Change Explanation Comments**: NEVER add comments explaining what you changed or why you removed something.
+Examples of forbidden comments:

+  - `// React import not needed with modern JSX transform`
+  - `// Removed unused import`
+  - `// Note: Connection manager registration removed for build compatibility`
+  - `// Card components not needed in this file`
+  - `// SerialPortRequestOptions unused in current implementation`

+  Just make the change cleanly without explaining it in comments.

 ## Project Goals